boazsegev/facil.io/docs/libsock.md

 ### Sending and receiving data

-Reading and writing data to a socket, using the `libsock` API, allows easy access to a user level buffer and file streaming capabilities, as well as Transport Layer Callbacks (TLC) chains that simplify the task of implementing layered protocols (i.e. TLS).
+Reading and writing data to a socket, using the `libsock` API, allows easy access to a user level buffer and file streaming capabilities, as well as read write hooks that simplify the task of implementing layered protocols (i.e. TLS).

 #### `ssize_t sock_read(int fd, void* buf, size_t count)`